peter88213/novelyst_matrix/docs/index.md

 The [novelyst](https://peter88213.github.io/novelyst/) Python program helps authors organize novels.

-*novelyst_matrix* is a plugin providing a scene relationship matrix.
+*novelyst_matrix* is a plugin providing a section relationship matrix.

 ![Screenshot](Screenshots/screen01.png)

 ## Features

 - The plugin adds a "Matrix" entry to the *novelyst* "Tools" menu.
-- Display scene relationships to characters, locations, items, and arcs with a spreadsheet-like matrix.
+- Display section relationships to characters, locations, items, and arcs with a spreadsheet-like matrix.
 - Add/Remove relationships by klicking on the nodes.

 ## Requirements